Outdated UX is suffocating employee experience strategies

 An engaged, agile and productive workforce is critical to organizational success.
 But if employees don’t engage with the digital fabric of work, EX strategies are proven to fail.

-Between 2022-2023 engagement and "culture energy" fell from 41% to 37% and Forrester predict that 2024 will see a continued decline, with employee engagement dipping to 34% and culture energy to 55% globally.
+Between 2022-2023 engagement and "culture energy" fell from 41% to 37% and Forrester predict that 2024 will see a continued decline, dipping to 34% globally.
 Employee disengagement is an escalating problem as large enterprises become increasingly dispersed, employee expectations evolve, and audiences become even more diverse.

 Adopting the right platforms is fundamental to the success or failure of large enterprises in engaging workforces and driving Organizational Velocity.
 A 1960s study by Ohio State University uncovered the now commonly cited understanding of how different groups adopt new technologies – The Diffusions of Innovations Theory (E.M Rogers, 1962).
 The study found that when it comes to adopting new systems and technologies, the 'Early Majority', 'Late Majority', and 'Laggards' make up 84%.
 'Late Majority' and 'Laggards' make up 50%.
 Essentially, the folks who are eager to try new things only make up 16% of humans.
 The rest are the 'Majority' and they’re difficult to win over.